nrfconnect/sdk-softbank-fota/doc/sample.rst

 Troubleshooting
 ===============

-If you do not see any output log such as "...
-Next update check in..." and only see "SoftBank FOTA client started", check that you have linked the alternative verbose library ``CONFIG_SB_FOTA_LOG = y``.
+If you do not see any output logs such as "...
+Next update check in..." and only see "SoftBank FOTA client started", check that you have linked the verbose library ``CONFIG_SB_FOTA_LOG = y``.
 By default, the library does not use LOG.

 Dependencies
 ************

-It uses the following `sdk-nrfxlib`_ library:
+This sample uses the following `sdk-nrfxlib`_ library:

 * `Modem library <nrfxlib_nrf_modem_>`_